Tree fallen onto house damaging roof.

 Among the many tax law changes included in the 2017 Tax Cuts & Jobs Act was a temporary modification of the personal casualty loss rules.
 While the casualty loss deduction may be unavailable in most cases now, the window is not completely closed on this tax benefit, and it can provide a bit of relief in an otherwise difficult time.

-If you experienced a loss that resulted from casualty, you might be able to deduct it on your tax returns.
+If you experienced a loss that resulted from casualty or theft, you might be able to deduct it on your tax returns.
 To define what kinds of events would qualify:

 House with damaged roof